kiali/kiali.io/content/en/docs/Installation/installation-guide/creating-updating-kiali-cr.md

 ---
 title: "The Kiali CR"
-description: "Creating and updating the Kiali CR"
+description: "Creating and updating the Kiali CR."
 weight: 40
 ---